18-28 June 2020 REMOTE VERSION #isarschoolrome

-The sequence of lessons, taught in English both in the classroom and on-site, are intended to provide students with hands-on skills in methods of architectural documentation, conservation and valorization of cultural heritage sites.
+The sequence of lessons, taught in English THROUGH DISTANCE LEARNING, are intended to provide students with hands-on skills in methods of architectural documentation, conservation and valorization of cultural heritage sites.
 The laboratory will focus on an ongoing excavation in the Horrea Agrippiana at the base of the Palatine Hill.

 Students will work in a choice of research areas: